 The Restorative Project aims to co-create and maintain safe, positively connected, inspiring school communities

 through the faithful implementation of restorative and social-emotional practices.
-Our partnerships last 3-5 five years.
+Our partnerships last 3-5 five years and require whole school training, direct student support, and family/kinship participation.

 Join us in cultivating connected school communities where all children and adults feel like they belong, like they are valued, and like they are competent.
 Let's work together to develop and support the systems and routines that promote high expectations, high engagement, and high connection.